Gun carriage

-A gun carriage is a frame and mount that supports the gun barrel of an artillery piece, allowing it to be maneuvered and fired.
+A gun carriage is a frame or a mount that supports the gun barrel of an artillery piece, allowing it to be maneuvered and fired.
 These platforms often had wheels so that the artillery pieces could be moved more easily.
-Gun carriages are also used on ships to facilitate the movement and aiming of large cannons and Guns.
+Gun carriages are also used on ships to facilitate the movement and aiming of large cannons and guns.
 These are also used in the funeral procession of any higher authority of any state and country.

 Early guns

 The earliest guns were laid directly onto the ground, with earth being piled up under the muzzle end of the barrel to increase the elevation.
 As the size of guns increased, they began to be attached to heavy wooden frames or beds that were held down by stakes.
 These began to be replaced by wheeled carriages in the early 16th century.

 Smoothbore gun carriages

 From the 16th to the mid-19th century, the main form of artillery remained the smoothbore cannon.
 By this time, the trunnion (a short axle protruding from either side of the gun barrel) had been developed, with the result that the barrel could be held in two recesses in the carriage and secured with an iron band, the "capsquare".
 This simplified elevation, which was achieved by raising or lowering the breech of the gun by means of a wedge called a quoin or later by a steel screw.
 During this time, the design of gun carriages evolved only slowly, with the trend being towards lighter carriages carrying barrels that were able to throw a heavier projectile.
 There were two main categories of gun carriages: